 - Bath Oils: Just like the bath salts, bath oils (more commonly known as ‘carrier oils’) can also have a variety of health benefits based on what your body and skin type may need.
 A few of my favorites are: Sweet Almond, Jojoba and castor oil.
 This is a great article on how to choose the right carrier oil for you!

 - Extras: This is the fun part!
 Get creative here (while also being kind to the earth..).
-I love to use loose leaf tea in most of my bath bombs – especially a black vanilla chai for when I need to soothe a sunburn!
+I love to use loose leaf tea in most of my bath bombs – especially a black vanilla chai with oats for when I need to soothe a sunburn!
 Other favourites are dried lavender, rose petals, chamomile, peppermint… have fun creating!

 - All Natural Dyes: Use things like turmeric, beet root powder, berries, blue/green spirulina (from E3 or OM Foods), spices (paprika, turmeric, matcha, cinnamon, cacao etc.) juices (carrot, pomegranate, ESPRESSO!), Chlorophyll or activated charcoal to increase health benefits and keep it economical!